bbernstein/homebridge-snowsense/README.md

 * Thanks to @apollo316 on github for pointing out that the DarkSky api is going away and @nicoryan and others for recommending OpenWeather.
 * Thanks to @rmkjr for suggeting moving from a Switch to an Occupancy Sensor.
+* Thanks to @scoutbeer for detailed feedback and help testing v2.0.